 ♦ Research in looking the correct trainer

-You have to make your own research in finding the right trainer for you.
+You have to do your own research in finding the right trainer for you.
 It is better to set up an evaluation so the trainer can let you know if she thinks your dog will be able to handle the responsibility.
-Prepare yourself to hear if the trainer confesses that your pet should remain a pet.
-But, if both of you passed the training, then you’ll be able to move forward in the next training months, or a year or two, of daily work.
+Prepare yourself to hear if the trainer tells that your pet should remain a pet.
+But, if both of you passed the initial evaluation, then you’ll be able to move forward in training over the next months, or a year or two, of daily work.

 Keep in mind that building your dog’s service skills is a long process.
 In the early stage of training, the dog undergoes the Canine Good Citizen (CGC) test.
 Afterwards, the dog may proceed to the public access standards as set by Assistance Dogs International.
-When the dog and the handler passed at the end of this rigorous process, the handler may choose to register with an online resource.
+When the dog and the handler pass at the end of this rigorous process, the handler may choose to register with an online resource (this is NOT required per ADA).
 They can do this so knowing that their dog has met all the requirements and can actually do the job they need to do.

 ♦ Taking the final exam

 The final exam for a service dog is answering this question:

 Can a service dog perform tasks that help a handler cope with a disability and be with that handler at all times, remaining calm in any public situation?

 You must be aware that there is a federal law that allows businesses and organizations to remove from the premises a service dog that is out of control or that isn’t housebroken.
 Through this, you will know that your service dog’s training and your abilities as a handler is the real access pass to public places and not some certificate bought online.